 How to Enjoy Noodles

 Noodles are eaten hot or cold, steamed, stir-fried, deep-fried, boiled, or served in a soup.
-For the nutritionally-inclined, noodles are an excellent source of protein.
-Besides being low in calories, they are extremely high in complex carbohydrates.
+Noodles are an excellent source of protein, low in calories, and rich in complex carbohydrates.

-There are no hard and fast rules about what type of noodles to use with either dish.
-(In fact, you'll often find chow mein recipes that substitute rice for the noodles).
-In the west, it is customary to use crisp noodles when preparing chow mein, while in China chow mein is made with soft noodles.
-Meanwhile, Italian pastas such as fettuccine or spaghetti work quite well in lo mein recipes.
+There are no hard-and-fast rules about what type of noodles to use with which dish, and you'll often find chow mein recipes that substitute rice for the noodles.
+In the West, it is customary to use crisp noodles when preparing chow mein, while in China chow mein is made with soft noodles.
+Italian pasta such as fettuccine or spaghetti works quite well in lo mein recipes.